International Baccalaureate Grades 11-12

 Identifying and assessing students with special education needs

-RAS engages in the Child Find process.
+RAS engages in the Child Find process beginning with preschool screening.
 Students can be referred to the Multi-Tiered Support Services Team (MTSS) for interventions and monitoring.
 RAS engages in Response to Intervention (RTI) and Positive Behavior Interventions and Support (PBIS) through the Multi-Tiered Support Services process.
 If students do not respond to interventions, they are referred to the Child Study team for special education evaluation.
 Special education due process is followed at this point in accordance with federal and state rules and regulations.

 Services students with special education needs